BUseclab/argus/README.md

         |-- enum        # The PHP extension to extract PHP APIs addresses
         |-- graph_**    # Previously recorded function traces of running PHP unit tests
     |-- php-src         # The souce code of PHP interpreter v5.6
-    |-- clean_up.sh     # The script to cleans up the container
+    |-- clean_up.sh     # Cleans up the container
-    |-- prepare.sh      # The script to compile PHP and our extension and runs basic tests
+    |-- prepare.sh      # Compiles PHP and our extension and runs basic tests
-    |-- run.sh          # This script runs the Argus' analysis
+    |-- run.sh          # Runs the Argus' analysis
 |-- step-2              # Includes the scripts and payload for validation process
 ```